 Maintaining record of interactions with students is essential for facilitating continuity in a student’s educational development.
-Notes maintained in Starfish are part of the student’s educational record, and are viewable by individuals in particular roles and educational relationships with the student.
+Notes maintained in Starfish are part of the student’s educational record, and are viewable by individuals in particular roles and educational connections with the student.

-- Respect for student confidentiality rights regarding personal information;
+- Respect for student confidentiality rights regarding personal information

-- Understanding of the institution’s interpretation of applicable laws such as the Federal Educational Rights and Privacy Act (FERPA);
+- Understanding of the institution’s interpretation of applicable laws such as the Federal Educational Rights and Privacy Act (FERPA)

-- Entering or changing information on students’ records only with appropriate institutional authorization to do so;
+- Entering or changing information on students’ records only with appropriate institutional authorization to do so

 Self-Check Questions When Accessing Student Records